 This pattern demonstrates a weather alert application that can notify users of the weather for the next day.
-It uses IBM Cloud Functions as the backcend and the push notification service, with the weather data coming from the Weather Company Data service.
+It uses IBM Cloud Functions as the back end, the push notification service, and weather data coming from the Weather Company Data service.
 The application allows users to select their cities, which types of weather they want to get notified about, and when they want to receive the notifications.

 With this code pattern, you can try leveraging mobile push notifications with a serverless approach.
 See how you might be able to apply it to your own mobile apps.

 This application demonstrates how to use IBM Cloud Functions (based on Apache OpenWhisk) as a serverless, mobile back end and as a way to send push notifications to application users.
 The example use case shows how actions work with the mobile app, and it runs actions that send notifications at a specific time using a cron job configuration.